Code-Institute-Submissions/pet-shelter-project/README.md

 ## Credits

+All numbered references below correspond with a comment in either the HTML or CSS code.

 ### Code

 #1: Used [this video](https://www.youtube.com/watch?v=gj4zoaigSqI) by Youtube channel 'dcode' to figure out how to maintain aspect ratio on images by using 'object-fit' in CSS.